wyy0117/Docker/liferay6.2-java8/README.md

-This image is base on openjdk:8-jre-stretch,which provided java8 environment.Put liferay home and tomcat logs out of the image.
+This image is base on debian:stable-slim and provided java8 environment.
+Put liferay home and tomcat logs out of the image.

-#### build detail
-1. install wget,unzip
-1. install liferay,you can install from local source file or download from official network.
-1. config tomcat's setenv.sh,set Xmx=4096m,timezone=GMT+08,add debug port(8085).
-1. add bundle property file

 #### how to use it
 1. first of all pull the image.